dfoxg/dfoxg/README.md

 ## Hi there 👋

 Just a german based guy who loves things with computers.
-At the moment less writing code, but using great technologies like docker, kubernetes, glusterfs, ansible and linux of course as a hobby.
+At the moment less writing code, but using great technologies like docker, kubernetes, glusterfs, ansible and of course linux.

 I´m working as a security engineer at a german based company called [DATEV](https://www.datev.de/) which makes tax-software.